leafo/imagesize/README.md

 * JPEG &mdash; Typically needs around 160 for optimized images, upwards to around 1k or more with EXIF, etc.
 * GIF &mdash; Reads with/height from first image descriptor.
 Typically needs around 700+ bytes, depends on how palette is stored

-This library will only read only of the string to identify the size, then bail out.
+This library will only read the head of the string to identify the format and dimensions, then bail out.
 It will not verify that the file contains a valid image outside of that.

 LPeg does not support reading from a stream so you will have to append a buffer